Minimum length uncertainty relations in the presence of dark energy: Introduction

 \section{Introduction}

 The concept of superposition is the very essence of quantum theory.
 As the mathematical embodiment of wave-particle duality, it determines the state space structure of canonical non-relativistic quantum mechanics (QM) and its relativistic extension, quantum field theory (QFT).
 However, despite the unparalleled success of both QM and QFT in describing the micro-world, such duality does not manifest itself in our every day experience: the macro-world does not admit superpositions of states.
-This gives rise to the so-called measurement problem, recognised since the early days of quantum theory, whereby a classical `observer' (an experimenter or apparatus not subject to the quantum formalism) is required to reduce the quantum superposition via the act of `measurement'.
+This gives rise to the so-called measurement problem, whereby a classical `observer' (an experimenter or apparatus not subject to the quantum formalism) is required to reduce the quantum superposition via the act of `measurement'.

-This glaring ontological disparity, yet otherwise arbitrary distinction between observer and observed, has led many physicists to argue that canonical quantum theory is incomplete.
-Though proposals for the resolution of the measurement problem are varied (see \cite{Wheeler:1984dy,Giulini:1996nw,Schlosshauer:2003zy} for reviews of contemporary approaches, plus \cite{Bell:1987hh} for a discussion of foundational issues), many involve modifications of the quantum dynamics that lead to spontaneous reduction of the state vector in some mesoscopic regime, which interpolates between the microscopic (quantum) and macroscopic (classical) worlds \cite{Pearle:1988uh,Adler:1999dv,Bassi:2003gd,Bassi:2012mx,Bassi:2012bg,Banerjee:2016udy}.
-In modern terminology, this spontaneous reduction is known as {\it decoherence}, and is believed to be caused by the interaction of the system with its environment \cite{Zurek:1991vd}.
-Thus, prior to the act of measurement, micro-systems are weakly coupled to their environment, whereas meso- or macro-systems are strongly coupled.
-The former behave quantum mechanically, whereas the latter behave classically.

-With the measurement problem in mind, it is natural to consider the weakness of gravity, as compared to the three other known fundamental forces -- electromagnetic, weak nuclear and strong.
+With the measurement problem in mind, it is natural to consider the weakness of gravity, as compared to the three other known fundamental forces.
 Indeed, {\it classical} gravitational interactions may typically be ignored in the micro-world and only become relevant on macroscopic, even astrophysical or cosmological, scales \cite{Davies:1979mj}.
 Nonetheless, the exact nature of quantum gravitational interactions is unknown and their description remains the holy grail of theoretical physics research \cite{Kiefer:2007mf,Ellis:1999rz}.
 It is therefore natural to suppose that what is missing from canonical quantum theory is not an adequate description of the observer, vis-{\` a}-vis the observed, but gravity.
 Since the gravitational interaction is universal, affecting all forms of matter and energy, it may be hoped that gravity, or space-time itself, may play a fundamental role in the `spontaneous' decoherence of quantum systems.